christinebogdan/mobile_website_css_animations/README.md

 # Ohmyfood | Online Food Delivery

+## Developed Skills

+- Develop a navigation structure for a website
+- Implement design effects using CSS & SCSS
+- Ensure design consistency on a website

 ## Description

 Ohmyfood is an online food ordering website.
 Their concept allows users to compose their